lawrenceevalyn/MASTERS-ESSAY/research-log.md

+## 30 July 2015

+Research ideas jotted on sticky notes in my room:
+* Why is there so little cannibalism in the Gothic?
+* Could find average chapter length of each book by skipping to the end, seeing what number the last chapter was, and dividing the page numbers by that
+    - add no. of pages & no. of chapters to spreadsheet
+* Can find all character names by extracting all capitalized words, discarding duplicates, manually discarding non-names.
+    - What about two-word name combos? i.e., Lord O'Sinister.
+Just discard titles & work with, e.g., O'Sinister?

 ## 27 July 2015

 Decided that, if full texts are available as pdfs from sources other than NCCO (i.e., if pdfs of halfway adequate quality are available), I should snag those and run my own ocr on them.
 Asked mum for ocr recommendations.